mrdandelion6/six.nvim/README.md

 <a id="terminal-title"></a>
 ### Terminal Buffers Keep Title as PWD
-There is only one global status line at a time to keep things compact.
+There is only one global status line instead of one per buffer.
+This is to keep things compact.
 The global status line displays the git root directory name of file in the current buffer (blank if not a repository).
-Each buffer also gets its own header at the top to indicate file name.
+In return, each buffer gets its own small title at the top to indicate file name.
 For terminal buffers , this header corresponds to the PWD of the terminal.

-This is done through modifying `.bashrc` to send a signal to Neovim whenever you change directory.
-You must copy the contents of `bashrc.sh` into your own `~/.bashrc` script for this to work.
-This is still very buggy and I am working on a more reliable method.
+This is done through modifying `.bashrc` to send a signal to Neovim whenever you change directory or start a shell.
+You must copy some of the contents of `bashrc.sh` into your own `~/.bashrc` script for this to work.
 I have not yet implemented a Windows equivalent feature :(

 ### Runnable Jupyter Notebooks
 An unstable feature I am working on.
 Currently the plugin files for this end in the suffix `.unstable`.
-I didn't make a separate branch for this because I follow bad practices sometimes , cry about it.
+I didn't make a separate branch for this because I follow bad practices sometimes , sorry.

 When complete , should be able to view Jupyter notebooks like they are markdown files with runnable segments of code.